-If any of the standard components of the valve become inoperative, field replacement is possible.
+In the event that any of the standard components of the valve become inoperative, field replacement is possible.
 Contact a Woodward representative for assistance.

 Hardware Replacement

 EXPLOSION HAZARD-Do not connect or disconnect while circuit is live unless area is known to be non-hazardous.